pinio/tiads/README.md

 > This can be used as an equivalent to iOS identifierForVendor on Android although it is not reseted on every installation.
 > ANDROID_ID seems a good choice for a unique device identifier.
 > There are downsides: First, it is not 100% reliable on releases of Android prior to 2.2 (“Froyo”).
 Also, there has been at least one widely-observed bug in a popular handset from a major manufacturer, where every instance has the same ANDROID_ID.
 According to https://android-developers.googleblog.com/2011/03/identifying-app-installations.html

+### Android Properties:

+_advertisingIdInfo_

+> This property returns the Android AdvertisingId from AdvertisingIdClient.getAdvertisingIdInfo native method.
+This follows the [AdvertisingIdClient API](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient)
+> May return **processing** if the AsyncTask haven't returned with the advertising id yet.

 #### Android Notes: